UK PM Johnson out of the hospital, says staff saved his life

 Figures later Sunday are expected to show that over 10,000 people in the U.K. have died after testing positive for coronavirus.
 That would make Britain the fourth European country after Italy, Spain and France to reach that grim milestone, even with its limited testing.

 On Saturday, Britain reported 917 new coronavirus-related deaths in its hospitals for an overall death toll of 9,875.
+The U.K. total only includes deaths in hospitals.

-With Britain’s death toll increasing at such a rapid daily pace, and the virus death tolls in Italy and Spain on a downward slope, there are growing fears that the U.K. will end up being the country with the most virus deaths in Europe.
+While the number of new cases and hospitalizations appears to have plateaued, deaths are still rising.
+With virus death tolls in Italy and Spain on a downward slope, there are growing fears that the U.K. will end up being the country with the most virus deaths in Europe.
 The continent has had almost 74,000 reported coronavirus deaths.

+Jeremy Farrar, director of the Wellcome Trust an a scientific adviser to the British government, said the U.K. was likely to be “one of the worst, if not the worst-affected country in Europe.”

+He told the BBC that Britain has “lessons to learn” from Germany, where much more widespread testing has been accompanied by much fewer coronavirus deaths.

 Last week, the British government’s chief scientific adviser, Patrick Vallance, warned that the daily number of deaths would likely increase for a couple more weeks.